 - Have averaged more than 70 events per year since 2005, ranging from skill-sharing events and workshops through guest lectures, courses and work parties.

-- Convening point for the statewide permaculture organizing and catalyzing the Portland Permablitz Network (completed its fifth season in 2017).
+- Convening point for the statewide permaculture organizing and catalyzing the Portland Permablitz Network (completed its seventh season in 2019).

-- Helped incubate the first Maine Tool Library which opened in 2015 as well as the Coop Design Lab, the Portland Permablitz program, the Repair Cafe idea, annual permaculture plant swaps, and permaculture group-ordering programs for tools and resilience-building supplies.
+- Helped incubate the first Maine Tool Library which opened in 2015 as well as the Coop Design Lab, the Portland Permablitz program, the Repair Cafe idea, the Fermentation Fair, annual permaculture plant swaps, and permaculture group-ordering programs for tools and resilience-building supplies.

 - Have created a broad collaborative network with local businesses, organizations and agencies to build region-wide resilience.